zdbrig/SQOIN-API/readme.md

 - **Encryption**
   - Use TLS for all traffic to avoid leaking data.
 - **Data Minimization**
-  - If the server or consumer data is sensitive, store only what is necessary for offline fallback.
+  - If the server or consumer data is sensitive, store only what is necessary for offline fallback or dummy usage.
 Consider anonymizing or hashing PII (personally identifiable information).
 - **LLM Privacy**
   - If you’re using a third-party LLM API (e.g., OpenAI), be aware of the content policies.
 Do not send unencrypted or highly sensitive data unless you trust the channel.